 On April 1, 2002, we entered into a Development and Research Agreement with LifeScan pursuant to which we agreed to perform certain research and development activities for LifeScan in the area of diabetes management to extend and develop the glucose sensor technology owned by LifeScan.
-At the time of execution of the Master Services and Supply Agreement, the Development and Research Agreement was amended to conform the intellectual property provisions in the Development and Research Agreement with those in the Master Services and Supply Agreement such that LifeScan would own all intellectual property developed by us under the Development and Research Agreement and we would receive a license to such intellectual property outside of the LifeScan field of diabetes and blood glucose management generally.
-In May 2009, the Development and Research Agreement was further amended to increase the range of development and research funding that LifeScan may pay us in 2010 and to include a new mechanism for determining research and development programs whereby we propose development and research work, and then the program of development and research is approved by the joint steering committee.
+At the time of execution of the Master Services and Supply Agreement, the Development and Research Agreement was amended to conform the intellectual property provisions in the Development and Research Agreement with those in the Master Services and Supply Agreement such that LifeScan would own all intellectual property developed by us under the Development and Research Agreement and Research Agreement generally.
+In May 2009, the Development and Research Agreement was further amended to increase the range of development and research funding that LifeScan may pay us in 2010 and to include a new mechanism for determining research and development and research is approved by the joint steering committee.